 CloneApp only works with desktop programs, not Modern Apps or the newly named Universal apps and games.
-There is an alternative in the form of Windows 8 Apps Data Backup, another free and portable utility.
+There is an alternative in the form of Windows 8 Apps Data Backup [No Longer Available], another free and portable utility.

 The procedure is just like CloneApp.
 On your existing Windows 8 installation, first update all your Modern apps.
 Then download and extract Windows 8 Apps Data Backup, run it, choose Backup, select the apps you want to keep, click “Backup Now”.
 Copy the entire folder to a pen drive.

 On Windows 10, copy the folder from the pen drive to the main hard drive.
 Run Windows 8 Apps Data Backup again, choose “Restore”, select the apps you want on your new system, click “Restore Now”.